 So the journey began.

 People of the small island were having trouble in making food.
 The land was too dry and the soil was cracking.
 Many of them starved to death, as there is nothing to grow.
 This dog came with 4 grains of rice in his mouth, to this tiny island of nowhere, and reached a mountain range of Batukaru, in the centre of Bali.
 He went down to the hill, looking at these people who cannot bear anymore suffering due to long period of drought.

 The dog looked at them, and put the grains of rice from the Rishi mixed with his saliva in between the cracking.
 The people looked back at him.
-And waited.

 In between the soil that cracked, drops of water sprouted through.
 From tiny leak to bigger flow, it continued to stream down, reaching these hungry people’s feet.
 They were in utter shock.
 They jumped in it, dance and roll in it.
 The water was enough to wet the soil and grow rice paddies, which was now the main attraction of Bali.
 Bali Island became greener and greener, with enough food and water to live.
 All of this because of a dog that made its mission to save them.